Edw590/Pong-in-FPGA-on-RISC-V-CPU/README.md

-# Pong on Basys 3 FPGA Dev Board
+# Pong in FPGA on RISC-V CPU
 Pong game with NES controller clones for the Digilent FPGA Dev Board Basys 3, coded in Verilog and C with IOb-SoC as base

 ## Pictures